Transgender Missouri inmate scheduled to be executed Tuesday

 Associated Press

-Amber McLaughlin, 49, is set to die for stalking a former girlfriend and stabbing her to death nearly 20 years ago.
-With no legal appeals planned, McLaughlin’s fate rests with Republican Gov. Mike Parson, who is weighing a clemency request.
+Missouri Gov. Mike Parson on Tuesday said he would not halt the execution of Amber McLaughlin, 49, who is set to die for stalking a former girlfriend and stabbing her to death nearly 20 years ago.
+McLaughlin’s attorneys have not planned any legal appeals.

 A database for the anti-execution Death Penalty Information Center shows 1,558 people have been executed since the death penalty was reinstated in the mid-1970s.
 All but 17 of them were men, and the center said there are no known previous cases in which an openly transgender inmate was executed.

-A clemency petition cited McLaughlin’s traumatic childhood and mental health issues, which the jury never heard at her trial.
+A clemency petition submitted by her attorneys cited McLaughlin’s traumatic childhood and mental health issues, which the jury never heard about at her trial.
 A foster parent rubbed feces in her face when she was a toddler and her adoptive father used a stun gun on her, according to the petition, which also cited severe depression resulting in multiple suicide attempts, both as a child and as an adult.

 In 2003, long before transitioning, McLaughlin was in a relationship with Beverly Guenther.
 After they stopped dating, McLaughlin would appear at the suburban St. Louis office where Guenther worked, sometimes hiding inside the building, according to court records.
 Guenther obtained a restraining order and police officers occasionally escorted her to her car after work.